hetya/Rainfall/level1/resources/walkthrough.md

 ```
 Here we can see that we have we have un error in the at the end of the stack (esp)

-So now we will launch the program the same way but this time we will remove "uuuuvvvvwwwwxxxxyyyyzzzz" + 4 bytes and add a 4 bytes shellcode instead
+So now we will launch the program the same way but this time we will remove "uuuuvvvvwwwwxxxxyyyyzzzz" + 4 bytes and add a 4 bytes shellcode instead(to acess the run function)

 But When I do:
 ```